qchediak/starting_approx/README.md

 # Code for PhD thesis

 These are the m-files associated with my thesis, tentatively titled _Starting Approximations for Runge-Kutta Methods Applied to Ordinary Differential Equations and Differential-Algebraic Equations_.
+These are meant to illustrate the analytical results; they have not been written to be as general as possible.

+Each folder is self-contained (i.e., code in one directory does not reference code in another directory).
+To run any of the experiments, navigate within a folder and run `main` in MATLAB.
+To change parameters, look in the `init` or `main` files.
+This was run in MATLAB R2024b; earlier versions may have formatting issues in the plots.

 The folders are organized as follows:

 - `pendulum_2stage_lobatto`: Solve the plane pendulum as a DAE using 2-stage Lobatto IIIA-IIIB.
 Uses trivial starting approximations.